Grumlebob/KinoJoin/README.md

 Remember to scroll to Application URIs, and set callback urls, or alternatively follow Auth0 own guide, which is great.

+### Filling database with data from Kino.dk
+In order to use the filter pickers on the creation page, you must fill the database with data from Kino.dk.
+To do this you must run the program and login with the email johndoe@novo.com, using the password "Pace2Password".
+When logged in as this user, you can see the button "Update from kino.dk".
+Press it and it will begin fillling the database with data from Kino.dk.
+It may take a few minutes before it is done.

 ### Self hosting
 We use  a combination of nginx and ngrok for self hosting.